 Detoxification is important, be it your body or your digital accounts.
-Purposely or not, we often create so many accounts on various websites, leave our credentials there and forget.
+Purposely or not, we often create so many accounts on various websites, leave our credentials there, and forget.
 We hardly remember those less important accounts we have made over the internet or the terms and conditions we have agreed to by clicking ‘I Agree’.
 While the modern lifestyle has made it almost impossible for us to disconnect from the internet, there are certain ways which give us more control over our online personas.
-Data Detox is one of such wonderful ways to regain the control over your digital accounts.
+Data Detox is one of such wonderful ways to regain control over your digital accounts.

 What is Data Detox